TonyvTomy/Caller-ID/README.md

 # Caller ID
  This is a sample project to showcase an incoming caller ID like Truecaller.

- This has the lastest implemetaion of Service (with a targetSdkVersion 30)
+ This has the lastest implemetaion of Service (with targetSdkVersion 30)

 If you face issue on any particular device??